openstack/octavia/specs/version0.5/tls-data-security.rst

 Alternatives
 ------------
-We could skip the interface and just use Barbican directly, but that would be diverging from what seems to be the accepted Openstack model for Secret Store integration.
+We could skip the interface and just use Barbican directly, but that would be diverging from what seems to be the accepted OpenStack model for Secret Store integration.

 We could also store everything locally or in the DB, but that isn't a real